Regulatory Tailwinds for Lithium

 Critical Raw Materials (CRM) Mandates

-Governments aren’t just talking strategy anymore - they’re writing rules that favor local, low-carbon lithium.
-The table below summarizes flagship CRM policies across major regions and the specific tailwinds they create for lithium, including domestic content targets, fast-track permitting, tax credits, funding windows, and “strategic project” labels that ease financing.
+The table below summarizes key CRM policies across major regions and the tailwinds they create for lithium, including domestic supply targets, fast-track permitting, tax credits, public funding, and strategic project labels.

 Law/Strategy